Oral and maxillofacial pathology: Torus palatinus

+Torus palatinus is a bony protrusion on the palate, usually present on the midline of the hard palate.

 Torus mandibularis

+Torus mandibularis is a bony growth in the mandible along the surface nearest to the tongue.
+Mandibular tori usually are present near the premolars and above the location on the mandible of the mylohyoid muscle attachment.

-Eagle syndrome,
+Eagle syndrome

-Is a condition where there is an abnormal ossification of the stylohyoid ligament.
+Eagle syndrome is a condition where there is an abnormal ossification of the stylohyoid ligament.
 This leads to an increase in the thickness and the length of the stylohyoid process and the ligament.
 Pain is felt due to the pressure applied to the internal jugular vein.
 Eagle syndrome occurs due to elongation of the styloid process or calcification of the stylohyoid ligament.
 However, the cause of the elongation has not been known clearly.
 It could occur spontaneously or could arise since birth.
 Usually normal stylohyoid process is 2.5–3 cm in length, if the length is longer than 3 cm, it is classified as an elongated stylohyoid process.